 Neutral Density (ND) Filter – This is a filter you attach to the front of your lens to block out light.
 It’s essentially a colour neutral piece of darkened glass, which allows you to do long exposure photography even under bright lighting conditions.
 ND filters come in a variety of strengths, ranging from very small reductions in the light to huge 15-stop filters that would turn a 1/30 second exposure into a 16 minute exposure.
 Often used when photographing waterfalls and rivers.
 You can read more about filters here.

 Nifty-Fifty – This is a slang term used when referring to a 50mm prime lens.
 Named so because they’re generally small, light, and have great optical quality.
-They’re one of the main reasons why many photographers prefer using prime lenses.
+You can find out more about nifty fifty lenses and why you should use one here.

 Noise – Often referred to as grain, noise display as little specks on the final image, degrading overall quality.
 Using too high an ISO setting introduces noise, sometimes enough to ruin the final image.